snowch/snowch.github.io/ai-eng/llmfs/L01_Tokenization_From_Scratch.md

 ---

-In the [Neural Networks from Scratch series](../nnfs/nn_tutorial_blog.md#the-networks-job), we fed our neural networks pixel values ($0$ to $1$).
-But how do we feed a model a sentence like **"The quick brown fox"**?
+In this series, we are building a **Generative Pre-trained Transformer (GPT)** from scratch—the exact architecture behind systems like ChatGPT and Llama.

-Neural networks don't understand letters, and they don't understand words.
-They understand **vectors**.
-To get there, we need a "translator" that turns text into a sequence of integers.
+But before we can build the brain (the Transformer), we need to teach it to read.
+A Transformer generally doesn't understand letters or words; it understands **numbers**.
+To bridge this gap, we need a "translator" that converts human text into a sequence of integers.

 This process is called **Tokenization**.
+It is the very first step in the pipeline.

 By the end of this post, you'll understand:

 - Why we don't just use characters or whole words.
 - The intuition behind **Byte Pair Encoding (BPE)**.
 - How to build a BPE tokenizer from scratch that handles "Out of Vocabulary" words.